-- 1. Turn the ignition to the 3 (ON) position. - 2.
+- 1. Turn the ignition to the on position. - 2.
 Press the power door unlock control three times. - 3.
-Turn the ignition from the 3 (ON) to the 1 (OFF/LOCK) position. - 4.
+Turn the ignition from the on to the off position. - 4.
 Press the power door unlock control three times. - 5.
-Turn the ignition back to the 3 (ON) position.
+Turn the ignition back to the on position.
 The horn will chirp. - 6.
 Press the unlock control, then press the lock control.
 The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated. - 7.
-Turn the ignition to the 1 (OFF/LOCK) position.
+Turn the ignition to the off position.
 The horn will chirp once to confirm the procedure is complete.